top of page

-P. 37 The scene at Judson Memorial Church occurred in 1969 and was one of Van Newkirk’s many capers.
+P. 37 The scene with the poet happened at St. Mark's Church in Greenwich Village, not at Judson Memorial as written in the original edition.
+It occurred in 1969 and was one of Van Newkirk’s many capers.
 It’s mentioned in an article I wrote for the Detroit Metro Times in 2005.

 P. 39.
 Russ Gibb was widely appreciated as the Grande impresario and credited with bringing concert rock and roll to Detroit in such a great room.
 Concert goers were shocked when they saw Russ had raised the price for a Cream concert from its usual admission fee of $2.50, and several launched a protest.